 Can I Be Arrested for Las Vegas Counting Cards?

-Thanks to Hollywood portrayals of people counting cards, winning millions, and then facing enormous consequences, many people are under the impression that counting cards is an offense that can get you arrested.
+Thanks to Hollywood portrayals of people counting cards, winning millions, and then facing enormous consequences, many people are under the impression that counting cards are an offense that can get you arrested.
 This is not the case.
 Nevada law does not expressly forbid the act of card counting – enabling card counters to get off without any charges against them if they do not break other laws by extension.

 Since card counters do not alter the outcomes of card games, the law does not forbid them.
 Cheating in a casino, on the other hand, is an arrestable offense.
-You can be arrested for counting cards if you use an electronic or mechanical means to help you.
+You can be arrested for counting cards if you use electronic or mechanical means to help you.
 Nevada state laws prohibit keeping track of cards using electronic or mechanical capacity, such as smartphone apps.
-It does not prohibit using intellectual capacity to keep track of cards.
+It does not prohibit using the intellectual capacity to keep track of cards.

 Casinos will often forbid card counters to play a certain game, such as blackjack.
 Using high-tech security footage, casinos can keep tabs on every player at every table, watching for signs of card counting.
 If the casino believes you’re counting cards – or if you’re simply too good at the game – it has every right to ask you to leave the table, not play that game, or even leave the casino.

 Many card counters know that no law exists against the act, and use it as an excuse to count cards freely.
 The law does not regulate using your mind to count cards.
 However, since casinos are technically private property, you cannot count cards and expect to avoid repercussions.
 Many people accused of counting cards do not know how to react and get themselves into deeper trouble than necessary, racking up counts of trespassing and assault.